docarray/docarray/docs/user_guide/storing/index_elastic.md

 doc_index = ElasticDocIndex[SimpleDoc](hosts='http://localhost:9200')
 ```

-### Using a predefined Document as schema
+### Using a predefined document as schema

-DocArray offers a number of predefined Documents, like [ImageDoc][docarray.documents.ImageDoc] and [TextDoc][docarray.documents.TextDoc].
+DocArray offers a number of predefined documents, like [ImageDoc][docarray.documents.ImageDoc] and [TextDoc][docarray.documents.TextDoc].
 If you try to use these directly as a schema for a Document Index, you will get unexpected behavior:
 Depending on the backend, an exception will be raised, or no vector index for ANN lookup will be built.

-The reason for this is that predefined Documents don't hold information about the dimensionality of their `.embedding`
+The reason for this is that predefined documents don't hold information about the dimensionality of their `.embedding`
 field.
 But this is crucial information for any vector database to work properly!

-You can work around this problem by subclassing the predefined Document and adding the dimensionality information:
+You can work around this problem by subclassing the predefined document and adding the dimensionality information:

 === "Using type hint"
     ```python